 Does an employee come to work stoned on pot?
 We don’t know as there is no current testing available today to determine impairment from use of marijuana.

 Employees that are smoking pot are likely to not be as productive and not be as safe as those employees that are not using illegal drugs.
 Marijuana does have harmful effects on the human body.

 My friend works in the hospitality industry, so this makes the conversation even more interesting.
-In a recent article published in DATIA focus magazine, Dr. Barry Sample of Quest Diagnostics provided information that the Accommodation and Food Services industry sector, experienced year-over-year increases in marijuana positivity between 2015 and 2017.
+In a recent article published in DATIA focus magazine(DATIA merged with NDASA in 2023), Dr. Barry Sample of Quest Diagnostics provided information that the Accommodation and Food Services industry sector, experienced year-over-year increases in marijuana positivity between 2015 and 2017.
 The increase was 20.7%.
 The information was based on analysis of over 50,000 urine drug tests in the Accommodation and Food Services industry sector.

 The bottom line to this conversation from my point of view is to be diligent in hiring new employees, it is hard work and takes time.
 Employee drug use has the potential to put workplaces at risk.
 As Dr. Sample pointed out “While a retail clerk, restaurant server, or nurse may not cause a job-related automobile accident, pipeline explosion, or forklift crash, these and other customer-facing roles are certainly in a position to influence buyer decisions, customer satisfaction, and brand quality in a number of detrimental and hard-to-quantify ways.”